Family: Suspect in power grid plot embraced racist ideology

 “The prison system is just a revolving door, just another fallen system,” Lanette said.
 “There’s no real help” for people facing addiction.

 Sometime after her release in 2008, Clendaniel moved to Iowa.
 There, she dated a man with substance abuse issues and white supremacist connections, court records show.
-He later landed in federal prison and Clendaniel returned to Maryland.
+In their shared apartment, police once found an estimated 2,000 syringes, some with the needles exposed, in the presence of a child.
+After her boyfriend landed in federal prison, Clendaniel returned to Maryland.

 In 2016, she was arrested at the same convenience store in her hometown, this time for brandishing a machete and demanding cash.
 Police said she had a crack pipe, hypodermic needles and various pills in her possession.
 She later pleaded guilty to robbery and was sentenced to nine years in prison.